piyushbig/python-tic-tac-toe-game/README.md

 win_check(board,'X')

-#NEXT we will write a function that uses the random module to randomly decide which player goes first.
+"""NEXT we will write a function that uses the random module to randomly decide which player goes first.
 You may want to lookup random.randint()
-#Return a string of which player went first.
+Return a string of which player went first."""

 import random